-Volume of wa ater before adding marbles
+Volume of water before adding marbles

 Volume of water after adding marbles

-Number of marbles required to raise the water level to the next mark

-Thus, marbles displace volume of water.

-iii.
-Use this result to estimate the average volume of one marble, obtained experimentally.
+Number of marbles required to raise the water level to the next mark iii.
+Use this result to estimate the average volume of one marble, obtained experimentally ($\gamma{\rm est}$).